trifo75/kubernetes-playground/README.md

    * prepare kernel config for Kubernetes - this is broken yet
    * TODO install containerd
    * TODO continue with Kubernetes install

+   **Warning:** Ansible is configured in a highly insecure way: plain text password saved in the project directory in the file *very_insecure_password_file*.
+Also ansible.cfg is configured to read connection password and become password from this file when passwordless pubkey auth is not configured yet towards the nodes.

  ## status /  caveat